 During my 30 years on this earth, I’ve encountered my fair share of toxic people.
 Over time I learned how to deal with them.
 Most of them I cut off from my life.
-Some were harder to cut of then others, but in the end I always felt better when I removed that person from my life.
+Some were harder to cut off than others, but in the end, I always felt better when I removed that person from my life.

 There are some people that we can’t just cut of *cough cough* (certain family members).
 Those types of toxic people are a little harder to deal with.
 However, before we go any further let’s talk about what a toxic person is.

 A toxic person has narcissistic tendencies.
 They have a difficult time focusing on things that don’t directly affect them, so instead they circulate conversations around their thoughts, feelings, and actions.
 They listen half-heartedly, with mechanical nods and unenthusiastic mumblings rather than genuinely trying to engage in a two-way conversation.